francismcpc/quote-generator/README.md

 - Responsive Design: The application is designed to work seamlessly across different devices and screen sizes.

 ## Demo
-Check out the live demo of the Insure Landing Page [here](https://quote-generator-kappa-lime.vercel.app/)
+Check out the live demo of the Quote Generator [here](https://quote-generator-kappa-lime.vercel.app/)

 ## Technologies Used